Six Foot track

 - Check the weather before you set out as Six Foot track can become boggy when it rains.

-Following an 1884 heritage horse track, this challenging walk starts near Katoomba, passing cascading waterfalls and wild rivers into the Megalong Valley and village, before crossing a unique swing bridge, climbing the range, and arriving at Jenolan Caves.
+Following an 1884 heritage horse track, this challenging walk starts near Katoomba.
+You'll pass cascading waterfalls and wild rivers into the Megalong Valley and village, before crossing a unique swing bridge, climbing the range and arriving at Jenolan Caves.
+Reward yourself with a comfortable night's accommodation there.
+You'll reach Binda Bush cabins first, approx. 4km from the Caves, or continue on and stay in the heart of the action at Jenolan Caves House or Jenolan Mountain Lodge.
+Book for a day or two, and do a Caves tour as well.

 Bush Trackers was created to encourage children to engage with the environment in and around the Greater Blue Mountains World Heritage area.
 This program highlights the natural and cultural splendour of the greater Blue Mountains through education initiatives and bushwalks.